Youpay Digital

 Each payment method has a service fee, with bank slips having the highest operating cost.

-Besides to having the highest compensation period, which takes until 72 hours, the bank slip also has multiple security steps in it flow, making the payment process slower and tiring for users.
-In this manner, changing the payment pattern to others methods would be healthier for Youpay, as well as for schools and parents.
+Besides having the highest compensation period — which takes until 72 hours — the bank slip also has multiple security steps in its flow, making the payment process slower and tiring for users.
+In this manner, changing the payment pattern to other methods would be healthier for Youpay, as well as for schools and parents.

 Solution